Skelware/node-file-parser/README.md

 ## Versioning
 As much as we want everyone to always use the latest version, we know that this is a utopia.
 Therefore, we adhere to a strict versioning system that is widely accepted: `major.minor.patch`.
 This is also known as the [SemVer](http://semver.org/spec/v2.0.0.html) method.

+## Roadmap
+We seem to have lost our map, so we don't know where we will end up next... but we do know what we still want to do!
+The following list is in no particular order and probably also does not contain all of our goals, but a roadmap is cool to have.
+* `.csv` support;
+* `.xml` (and thus `.html`) support;
+* A command-line interface `nfp`;
+* Conversion from one file format to any other file format;
+* World domination.